Malcx/DamnSmallBlog/README.md

 * Upload and include favicon
 * Amend ParseDown to handle youtube correctly as a plugin
 * Restructure CMS interface to allow translations
+* RSS
+* Date / more meta displayed
+* some sort of commenting system?